 The bill also provides \$454 billion for unforgivable secured loans through the Federal Reserve 13(3) authority to larger businesses, states, and municipalities.
-State and local governments across the nation will receive up to \$150 billion in assistance through the new Coronavirus Relief Fund.
+State and local governments across the nation have received \$150 billion in assistance through the Coronavirus Relief Fund.
 Of this funding, \$3 billion is reserved for federally administered territories and \$8 billion for tribal governments.
-Find additional FAQs related to state and local government funding HERE and HERE.
+Find additional FAQs related to state and local government funding HERE.